carboncredits/x4c/README.md

 ## Prerequisites

-First make sure you have [tezos-client](https://assets.tqtezos.com/docs/setup/1-tezos-client/) and the [x4c CLI](cli/) tools installed.
+First make sure you have `octez-client` and the [x4c CLI](cli/) tools installed.
+Note that the latest Tezos Client is now called `octez-client` (previously `tezos-client`).
+The easiest way to install the newest version is to ensure you have the OCaml package manager, [opam](https://opam.ocaml.org), installed and run `opam install octez-client`.

 Next ensure you have the contracts up to date.
 You’ll need [ligo tools](https://ligolang.org/docs/intro/installation) installed, or you'll want to use Docker (which is what ligo generally recommend).
 To have the Makefile for compiling the contracts use docker set the following environment variable: